acorg/slurm-pipeline/README.md

 #### Script environment variables

-Two environment variables are set when a step's script is exectued:
+The following environment variables are set when a step's script is
+exectued:

 * `SP_ORIGINAL_ARGS` contains the (space-separated) list of arguments originally passed to `slurm-pipeline.py`.
 Most scripts will not need to know this information, but it might be useful.
-Scripts with no dependencies get these arguments on the command line too.
+Scripts that have no dependencies will be run with these arguments on the command line too.
+  Note that if an original command-line argument contained a space, and you split `SP_ORIGINAL_ARGS` on spaces, you'll have two strings instead of one.
 * `SP_FORCE` will be set to `1` if `--force` is given on the `slurm-pipeline.py` command line.
 This can be used to inform step scripts that they may overwrite pre-existing result files if they wish.
 If